Droxia; Hydrea; Siklos

-- If your child has any of these health problems: Anemia (other than sickle cell anemia); bone marrow problems like low platelet count, low red blood cell count, or low white blood cell count; or wounds on the legs (leg ulcers).
+- If you have any of these health problems: Anemia (other than sickle cell anemia); bone marrow problems like low platelet count, low red blood cell count, or low white blood cell count; or wounds on the legs (leg ulcers).

-- If your child is taking any of these drugs: Didanosine or stavudine.
+- If you are taking any of these drugs: Didanosine or stavudine.